mikejonestechno/techtest/readme.md

 Create a pipeline, and select this GitHub repo.

 Save and run the pipeline.
+Initial run will fail as the pipeline environment namespace 'test' does not exist.

+### Azure Pipeline Environments

 ## Tests